bumbleborn/bumbleblog/about.md

 layout: page
 title: about
 permalink: /about/
-tags: about
+# tags: about
 ---

-make games do crime
+Hello there, I'm Joe.
+I make games and have worked in games for close to 7 years.